- The Yezidis

 The Sheikh Caste

-The Shiekh caste is the highest and most honored of the three castes; as mentioned, the highest offices within the Yezidis are drawn from it.
+The Sheikh caste is the highest and most honored of the three castes below Mir.
+As mentioned, the highest offices within the Yezidis are drawn from it.
 Sheikh is an Arabic word that denotes a ruler, elder of a tribe, or a revered holy man.
-The Sheikh caste was founded by Sheikh Adi and originally drew its membership from the families descended from six of the Seven Great Angels (excluding Tawsi Melek) who had taken physical incarnation with Sheikh Adi.
+The Sheikh Caste was founded by Sheikh Adi and originally drew its membership from the families descended from six of the Seven Great Angels (excluding Tawsi Melek) who had taken physical incarnation when Sheikh Adi was in body.

 The Pir Caste